-Friends of St. Aidan's (FOSA) actively supports the educational work of the school through fundraising activities.
-All parents automatically become members when their children join St. Aidan's and there is a management committee of around 45 parents and staff.
+Friends of St Aidan's (FOSA) actively supports the educational work of the school through fundraising activities.
+All parents automatically become members when their children start St Aidan's and are encouraged to join meetings and help out the small committee of staff and parents with fundraisers.